samontenegro/STM-Manual-Translation/stm-manual-translation.md

 ##### Bloque 9

-> ​When you have activated Stoffenmanager® SHARE it is also possible to view product-WICs, RISK-WICs and SDS of products using a weblink.
+> When you have activated Stoffenmanager® SHARE it is also possible to view product-WICs, RISK-WICs and SDS of products using a weblink.
 Following this url (which may be password protected) you arrive at an overview.
 Here you can directly search for:
 > - Product WIC
 >
 > - Risk WIC